 Once the cakes are completely cool, sandwich the layers together with the buttercream.

-Just a quick word of warning about muscovado sugar.
-It has an annoying tendency to harden and form lumps when stored.
-Do make sure you remove any clumps of sugar before baking commences.
-If you leave those lumps in, your cake will be prone to sugary holes (but it will still taste amazing).
+Muscovado sugar has an annoying tendency to harden and form lumps when stored.
+Make sure to remove any clumps of sugar before baking commences.
+If you leave those lumps in your cake will be prone to sugary holes (but it will still taste great).

-This chocolate cake with cinnamon smothered in salted honey frosting is a marvellous option for winter bakes.
-All of the flavours it includes are homely, comforting and deeply enticing.
-Cut yourself a slice and snuggle up with a cosy blanket, a mug of steaming tea and a good book.
+This chocolate cake with cinnamon topped with salted honey buttercream is a marvellous option for winter.
+The flavours are homely, comforting and deeply enticing.
+Cut yourself a slice and snuggle up under a cosy blanket with a mug of hot chocolate and a good book.

-If you’ve enjoyed this cinnamon chocolate cake you might like my other layer cake recipes.
-Highlights in this collection for chocoholics include:
+If you’ve enjoyed this cinnamon chocolate cake you might like some of my other chocolate cakes.
+I’ve got quick a few in my collection of cake recipes.
+Here are a few:

 Cinnamon Chocolate Cake with Salted Honey Buttercream